Ivory Coast exiles set up strategic command in Ghana - U.N. panel

 Excerpts and information from the report, which also mentioned some less serious potential violations of the U.N. sanctions regime by the Ivorian government, were given to Reuters by a U.N. official and Security Council diplomats.

-The findings appear to add credence to allegations made by the Ivorian authorities that military and civilian officials of the former government, many of whom fled across the border at the end of a brief conflict last year, are continuing their fight against President Alassane Ouattara's government from Ghanaian soil.
+The experts' findings would appear to add credence to allegations made by the Ivorian authorities that top military and civilian officials in the former regime, many of whom fled across the border at the end of a brief conflict last year, are continuing their fight against the government of President Alassane Ouattara from Ghanaian soil.

-The experts said that some pro-Gbagbo field commanders, collectively known as "the generals," boasted nicknames like "Western Tarzan," "Bob Marley," "Bushdog" and "Iron Jacket."
+The experts said that some of pro-Gbagbo field commanders sported exotic battle names like "Western Tarzan" and "Bob Marley."

-The experts also identified the leaders of a June 2012 operation that led to the deaths of seven U.N. peacekeepers from Niger.
-One of the leaders went by the alias "Rambo."

-The peacekeepers were killed when their patrol came under fire close to Ivory Coast's porous border with Liberia, in what Ivorian authorities said was a cross-border raid.
-Ivory Coast announced in July that four men had been arrested in Liberia and would be extradited to stand trial.

-Ghana has said the pro-Gbagbo exiles are political refugees and has promised to investigate the attacks, which have worsened relations already strained by Accra's refusal to act on international arrest warrants for former members of Gbagbo's government issued by Ivory Coast last year.
+Ghana has said the pro-Gbagbo exiles are political refugees and has promised to help investigate the attacks launched from its territory, which worsened ties already strained by Accra's refusal to act on international arrest warrants targeting former members of Gbagbo's regime issued by Ivory Coast last year.

-Gbagbo's refusal to accept defeat in a 2010 election won by Ouattara led to a brief war last year that killed more than 3,000 people.
+Gbagbo's refusal to accept defeat in a 2010 election won by Ouattara sparked a brief war last year that killed more than 3,000 people.

 ATTEMPTS TO RECRUIT MALI ISLAMISTS